kita99/kita99/README.md

 ### Hi there 👋

-I'm a 23 year old passionate hacker & developer.
+I'm a 23 year old passionate tinkerer of all things technology.

 - 🇵🇹 Portuguese